 Skip to main content

-Welcome to our guide to applying to the University of Cambridge!
+Welcome to our guide to applying to undergraduate courses at Lucy Cavendish College!

 On this page, we have put together some useful information and advice on the different aspects of the application process.
-You may wish to explore this page in conjunction with the University of Cambridge's Undergraduate Study website, on which the application process for undergraduates is fully described, as well as our Webinar Series webpage, where you can find on-demand webinar recordings providing further advice on each aspect of the process.
+You may wish to explore this page in conjunction with the University of Cambridge's Undergraduate Study website, on which the application process for undergraduates is fully described.

 Key Dates and Deadlines